Skip to content

 What is mental health?

-Part of keeping good mental health is being aware of the difference between your normal emotions and feelings, and those that you may need extra support with for example major life events.
-No matter what challenges we face, there are steps we can take every day to look after and improve our mental health and wellbeing.
+No matter the challenges we face, there are steps we can take every day to look after and improve our mental health and wellbeing.

 Looking after your mental health